writethedocs/www/docs/organizer-guide/confs/website.rst

 Schedule file
 -------------

-The schedule file contains the conference schedule.
+The schedule file contains the conference schedule and is stored in ``_data/<shortcode>-<year>-schedule.yaml``.
 This is a mix of conference talks, and other agenda items like "Switch Speakers" or "Lunch Break".

-If you're writing a new conference schedule, it may be easier to start from the schedule file of the same conference as last year, as they tend to be quite similar.
+If you're writing a new conference schedule, it may be easier to start from a copy of the schedule file of the same conference as last year, as they tend to be quite similar.

-For conferences with a writing day, there must be a ``writing_day`` key.
+For conferences with a writing day, you must add a ``writing_day`` key.
 Then, a schedule for each main conference day, in the form of ``day1``, ``day2``, and more if needed.
-The number of days should match ``date.total_talk_days`` from the general config file.
+The number of days must match ``date.total_talk_days`` from the general config file.

 Within each day, each item must have a ``time``, which is free text, so it